ifo Center for Macroeconomics and Surveys, University of Munich, and IZA, Germany

 IZA World of Labor role

-Head of ZEW’s Research Group “International Distribution and Redistribution” and Professor of Quantitative Public Economics at the University of Mannheim, Germany
+Director of the ifo Center for Macroeconomics and Surveys, and Professor of Economics at the University of Munich, Germany

 Public economics, labor economics, and welfare economics